Hollywood, Portland, Oregon: Business and community growth

 The district’s commercial corridor flourished from the 1920s onward.
 Paulsen’s Pharmacy, established in 1918, remains in operation at its original location, complete with a 1920s-era soda fountain.

 In 1931, a Fred Meyer store opened in Hollywood, offering off-street parking and gas service.
 It was later replaced in 1947 by a larger store featuring one of Oregon’s first rooftop parking lots.

 The Hollywood Boosters Business Association was founded in 1934 and remains Portland’s oldest such group.
 The organization played a major role in launching community events and supporting local commerce.

-Te now-defunct Rodgers store chain had its headquarters (as well as its largest store) in the Hollywood District from 1955 to 1984.
+The now-defunct Rodgers store chain had its headquarters (as well as its largest store) in the Hollywood District from 1955 to 1984.

 The Hollywood Boosters started "Hollywood at Night" in summer of 2006.
-This is was a monthly neighborhood event that takes place on the third Thursday of every month to bring together residents and local businesses.
+This was a monthly neighborhood event that takes place on the third Thursday of every month to bring together residents and local businesses.